 2. WHAT ROLE COULD CHARLOTTE LEWIS PLAY?

-on May 14 by British actress Charlotte Lewis that Polanski assaulted her in his Paris apartment in 1982 when she was 16 is — while shocking — a bit more smoke than fire right now.
+The announcement on May 14 by British actress Charlotte Lewis that Polanski assaulted her in his Paris apartment in 1982 when she was 16 is — while shocking — a bit more smoke than fire right now.